kubernetes/kubernetes/docs/proposals/opaque-integer-resources.md

 #### Notable consequences
 - The Kubelet shares similar logic (actually it uses the same validation code).
 We need to be aware of potential failures that can arise due to the distributed nature of capacity with this proposal.
 Opaque resource discovery happens before scheduling any pod that requires that opaque integer resource.
 - After opaque integer resource availability is advertised, users can require them in pods right away and the vanilla scheduler takes care of accounting and feasibility.
 - Low computational overhead in scheduler (expected to be roughly linear in number of opaque integer resource types in request, and we are not expecting 100’s of opaque integer resources requested by each pod but rather 1’s.
 E.g., 1 FPGA/GPU, 1 Flash card, some queue here and there.)

 ## Related issues
 1. Accounting and feasibility for custom integer resources in the API server and scheduler. ([#28312][gh-issue-28312])
 2. Create an opaque integer resource. ([#19082][gh-issue-19082]).

-## Usage Example
+## Usage Summary

 ### Advertising Opaque Integer Resources
 Opaque integer resources are advertised by patching the node capcity via the api server.
 The following example shows an example script used for patching the node capacity via the api server.

 ```sh
 #!/bin/bash